joinpursuit/AC-iOS-Codeable-and-UserDefaults-II/README.md

 #### Dealing with `[User]`

 We've already handled a situation where we have an array of `Codable` objects that are being parsed when working with the `Cart` and `CartStorageManager` earlier.
 We just need to adapt our code to do the same.

->>>> TODO:
-1. Attempt to update code in existing request
-2. explain need for nesting considerations
-3. exercises! include nesting, using custom keys, enums/structs, and advanced will be dynamic keys
-4. Split into 2 lessons...